NCAR/VAPOR/docs/data/brickOfValues.rst

    # BYTE_OFFSET is optional and lets you specify some number of
    # bytes to skip at the front of the file.
 This can be useful for # skipping the 4-byte header that Fortran tends to write to files. # If your file does not have a header the
    BYTE_OFFSET.
 BYTE_OFFSET: 4

+The following BOV tags are mandatory for Vapor to ingest data:
+    - DATA_FILE    (type: string)
+    - DATA_SIZE    (type: three integer values that are >1)
+    - DATA_FORMAT  (type: string of either INT, FLOAT, or DOUBLE)
+    - TIME         (type: one floating point value.
+May not be equal to FLT_MIN)

+The following BOV tags are optional:
+    - BRICK_ORIGIN (type: three floating point values,   default: 0., 0., 0.)
+    - BRICK_SIZE   (type: three floating point values,   default: 1., 1., 1.)
+    - VARIABLE     (type: one alphanumeric string value, default: "brickVar")
+    - BYTE_OFFSET  (type: one integer value,             default: 0)

+The following BOV tags are currently unsupported.
+They can be included in a BOV header, but they will be unused.
+    - DATA_ENDIAN
+    - CENTERING
+    - DIVIDE_BRICK
+    - DATA_BRICKLETS
+    - DATA_COMPONENTS

+Special rules:
+    - Each .bov file can only refer to a single data file for a single variable, at a single timestep
+    - If duplicate key/value pairs exist in a BOV header, the value closest to the bottom of the file will be used
+    - If duplicate values exist for whatever reason, all entries must be valid (except for DATA_FILE, which gets validated after parsing)
+    - Scientific notation is supported for floating point values like BRICK_ORIGIN and BRICK_SIZE
+    - Scientific notation is not supported for integer values like DATA_SIZE
+    - DATA_SIZE must contain three values greater than 1
+    - Wild card characters are not currently supported in the DATA_FILE token
+    - VARIABLE must be alphanumeric, only containing the following characters: abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890_-

 .. include:: ./importData.rst